In this chapter, we will also be covering

-- Choose the method you want to add
+- Choose the method you want to add.

-- Fill in your information
+- Fill in your information.

-- Click on “Continue”
+- Click Continue.

-You can expect a bill from Facebook on two occasions:
+With automatic payments, you can expect a bill from Facebook on two occasions:

 - At the end of every month

-- When you reach your billing threshold (if you use direct debit to pay for Facebook ads)
+- When you reach your billing threshold

 Here are the limits of Facebook Ads Manager: